Degree Requirements and Academic Regulations (SOH)

 The SOH Council on Studies, composed of the Associate Dean and Academic Affairs staff, convenes at the conclusion of the fall, spring, and summer semesters to review the grades of each student in the SOH.
 If a student on probation from the previous term is found to be in good academic standing, they may be removed from probation.
 In instances where a student has incurred an academic deficiency, the Council discusses how to advise the student and may take one of three courses of action: probation, suspension or dismissal.
 The Council notifies the student in writing of its decision and informs the student’s academic dean and faculty advisor of the decision.
-Students who are either dismissed or suspended may appeal the decision to the Chair of the SOH-SON Council on Studies Appeals Committee within a time frame specified by the Council on Studies.
+Students who are either dismissed or suspended may appeal the decision to the Chair of the SOH Council on Studies Appeals Committee within a time frame specified by the Council on Studies.

 Members of the Appeals Committee

-- There will be a total of five members of faculty at every appeal to ensure that there is no split decision.
+- There will be a total of three members of faculty at every appeal to ensure that there is no split decision.
 No member of the faculty may sit on the Appeals Committee if: